Dr. Lee Guo, O.D., How to Slow the Progression of Childhood Myopia

 By Dr. Lee Guo, O.D.
 “Myopia control” has been a hot topic among eye care practitioners for years.
-Myopia, aka “near-sightedness,” is a refractive eye condition in which the images in the environment fall short in front of the retina, causing visual blur at distance that will require glasses, contact lenses, or refractive surgery like LASIK to correct.
+Myopia, aka “near-sightedness,” is a refractive eye condition in which the images in the environment fall short in front of the retina, causing visual blur at a distance that will require glasses, contact lenses, or refractive surgery like LASIK to correct.

 Why Should I Be Concerned About My Child’s Myopia?

 Myopia is especially troublesome for children, as it tends to progress in severity during